Family Trust – Annual Distribution Minute

 The Owies case feels odd.
 Most Family Trusts have many beneficiaries, unlike Owies’ small group.
 Owies is unlikely to be followed.

 Nevertheless, Legal Consolidated’s Trust Minutes incorporate the Owies’ requirements.
-Our minutes help show genuine consideration of the beneficiaries’ financial positions and circumstances.
+Our minutes demonstrate genuine consideration for the beneficiaries’ financial positions and circumstances.
 This is rather than just following the appointor’s instructions.

 Do I give a copy of the Annual Family Trust Minute to the ATO?